Finding a new church can sometimes be a challenge. With so many choices today, it’s difficult to understand the differences.

 Here are some of the things we do:

-We sing together – Our choir leads us in song.
+Our choirs leads us in song.
 The words and music are printed in either one of our hymnals or in the bulletin.
 Someone once said “When you sing, you pray twice.”
 Sharing our faith in song is another way to experience God.

-We listen together – Members of the church volunteer to lead us in prayer and to read stories from the Bible.
+Church attendees volunteer to lead us in prayer.
 The preacher offers a meditation on the scripture reading.
 These are his thoughts after careful prayer and study and are offered as such — they are not expected to be taken as the only “truth” or interpretation.
 Hopefully, the meditation will only be the start of the conversation with the preacher or others who have heard the message.

-While there are many differences between the Catholic church and MCC, you may be surprised at the similarities.
+While there are many differences between the other churches and MCC, you may be surprised at the similarities.

 Some things that may be different from your experience: